When is the Mooncake Festival Celebrated?

 The Moon Viewing Ceremony

 A popular tradition during the Mooncake Festival is the moon-viewing ceremony.
 During the moon viewing ceremony, family and friends gather beneath the soft moonlight in their gardens or rooftops, watching the incredible celestial body while sipping tea or eating mooncakes.
 The houses are ornate with glowing lanterns and fairy lights.
-The evening sky, too, is beautifully adorned with colourful lanterns that people set afloat as soon as the sunsets.
+The evening sky, too, is beautifully adorned with colorful lanterns that people set afloat as soon as the sun sets.

 Local Festivities

 Besides entertainment, people also indulge in learning more about Chinese culture and the famous legend of Chang’E during this festival.
-As the name of the festival suggests, the Mooncake Festival hosts mooncake-loaded restaurants and hotels.
-From greeting people to gorging on these mouth-watering mooncakes, from expressing gratitude to bowing down in prayer, a festive aura encompasses Singapore as its people set out to dress the city with glittering colours.
+As the festival's name suggests, the Mooncake Festival hosts mooncake-loaded restaurants and hotels.
+From greeting people to gorging on these mouth-watering mooncakes, from expressing gratitude to bowing down in prayer, a festive aura encompasses Singapore as its people set out to dress the city with glittering colors.

 Lantern Highlights

 These lanterns are created in extraordinary shapes – from dragons to ducks, from butterflies to buses; the sky lit up with these beautiful creations is a sight to behold.
-In a few places within the city, large lanterns are showcased so that people may take in the marvellous artistry and craftsmanship.
+Large lanterns are showcased in a few places within the city so that people can enjoy the marvelous artistry and craftsmanship.
 Lantern-painting competitions are also quite popular on this day.
 Many roadside stalls offer samples of mooncakes and tea to the people thronging the streets.
 People visit each other and exchange gifts as a gesture of gratitude.
 All in all, the Mooncake Festival is full of warmth, joy, merriment, and thankfulness.

 Significance of the Mooncake Festival